Glacier National Park – Conrad Mansion

 History buffs will want to view exhibits at the Northwest Montana History Museum.
 Artifacts of Native American culture are featured in this museum, among other exhibits on northwest Montana history.
 A touch table is a cool “exhibit.”
 Visitors can put their hands on and touch antlers, fur, and leather.
 The museum is housed in old school building near downtown Kalispell.
 The museum is open Monday thru Friday and charges a modest admission fee.

 Kalispell hosts the Northwest Montana Fair and Rodeo.
 Concerts, rodeo, carnival rides, and thousands of hand-crafted exhibits make this a wonderful event for all.
 Great for family fun.
 In 2020, this event runs August 19-23.

-Glacier National Park is near Kalispell.
-In Glacier, visitors see some of North America’s most spectacular landscape.
+In Glacier National Park, visitors see some of North America’s most spectacular landscape.
 Viewing high mountains, glaciers, alpine meadows, and pristine lakes, fed by melting snows, is an experience to last a lifetime.

-Flathead Lake is another major attraction.
+Flathead Lake is a destination attraction in and of itself.
 The lake is located a few miles south of Kalispell on U.S. highway 93.
 Flathead Lake is great for fishing and water sports.
 It is the largest, natural freshwater lake in the West.
 Flathead Lake is about 30 miles long and 12 to 14 miles wide.

 Dragon boats cruising on a wilderness lake is not what you’d expect to see in Montana.
 Be surprised.
 The Annual Montana Dragon Boat Festival is the latest outdoor entertainment in the Kalispell area.
 Hong Kong inspired dragon boats, with twenty paddlers for power, race across Flathead Lake.
 As many as 45 teams compete.
 Fun for all.
 In 2020, this event is at Wayfarers State Park south of Bigfork and runs September 12-13.